sad-gabi/chocola/documentation/01-introduction/02-getting-started.md

 </html>
 ```

----

-Now you’re all set!
+Now you're all set!
 Run `node chocola.server.js` to see your app in the browser.
-Next, we’ll learn how Chocola components work.

----